 The 2014 college football season starts on Aug.
 27 and continues into mid-January with the first edition of the four-team playoff.
 Athlon Sports is counting down until kickoff with projections and previews for all 128 FBS teams.
-Here is our team preview for No. 84 South Alabama.
+Here is our team preview for No. 93 Arkansas State.

 Recruited to run Gus Malzahn’s fast-paced system two years ago, junior quarterback Fredi Knighten appears poised to take the reins as ASU installs Blake Anderson’s version of the hurry-up offense.
 Knighten spent most of 2013 on the sideline but took over near the end of the season when senior Adam Kennedy was injured.
 Knighten earned GoDaddy Bowl MVP honors after engineering a last-minute touchdown drive to beat Ball State.
 While not a classic pocket passer at 5'11", Knighten is capable of spreading the ball around and is always a big-play threat with his speed.